fgiloux/camel-extra/components/camel-wmq/TECHWALKTHROUGH.md

 ## TransactionManager

-A custom transaction manager for native IBM MQI has been implemented by extending the Spring PlatformTransactionManager.
+A custom transaction manager called WMQTransactionManager has been implemented by extending the Spring PlatformTransactionManager.
+The purpose of this class is to provide transactional support to the native IBM MQ interface.

 The DatasourceTransactionManager provides a good example - https://github.com/spring-projects/spring-framework/blob/master/spring-jdbc/src/main/java/org/springframework/jdbc/datasource/DataSourceTransactionManager.java

 The transaction manager is responsible for
 * Creating a transaction